 Mike changes his training up with…

 “The Reverse Glute Ham and Pit Shark Squat superset is a great alternative to a squat and deadlift superset because it allows us to reduce spinal compression and shear force on the low back, while still addressing both sides of the lower body.
 We start with Reverse Glute Ham leg drivers.
 The athlete will begin with their knees tucked into their chest, then extend their legs out driving their heels to the ground, and return to the starting position.
 Our goal is for the athlete to perform an effort set with a goal of 20 reps or more.
-Then, we will take the athlete directly to the banded Pit Shark Squat with the Band Tensioner attachment, where they will perform an effort set with the goal of 15 reps or more.
+Then, we will take the athlete directly to the banded belt squat with the Band Tensioner attachment, where they will perform an effort set with the goal of 15 reps or more.
 Following the set of squats they will return back to the Reverse Glute Ham for a second effort set with the goal of 15+ reps, then back to the Pit Shark Squat for a set of 12+ reps.
 If the athlete can hit the rep goals for both exercises on each set we will increase the weight.” – Mike Whitman, Director of Training

 Alex keeps it creative with…